Chamodh9311/DemoApi/README.md

 # DemoApi
-Please read the Sample request guide document in the uploads folder
+Please read the Sample request guide document in the upload folder